Ulderico Fabbri: Biography

-He was the author, in the early thirties of the twentieth century, of some of the marble busts placed in the Shrine of Fascist Martyrs (Paolo Accorsi, Franco Gozzi, Rino Moretti) placed in the then new headquarters of the Casa del Fascio, along with colleagues Giuseppe Virgili, Enzo Nenci, Antonio Alberghini, Laerte Milani and Gaetano Galvani.
+He was the author, in the early 1930s, of some of the marble busts placed in the Shrine of Fascist Martyrs (Paolo Accorsi, Franco Gozzi, Rino Moretti) placed in the then new headquarters of the Casa del Fascio, along with colleagues Giuseppe Virgili, Enzo Nenci, Antonio Alberghini, Laerte Milani and Gaetano Galvani.
 He sent his works to the International Exhibition of Sacred Art in Padua in 1931, to the Primaverile in Florence in 1933, to the Venice Biennale in 1936.
 In 1937 his sculpture Giovinetto is acquired by the Gallery of Modern Art in Milan.
 In 1938 he made the marble bust of Marshal Emilio De Bono of Italy, which was originally in Corte Delle Vittorie in Rome and is now in storage at the Casa Made Dei Mutilati in Rome.
 Other sculptures of his in Ferrara: the terracotta panels of the Via Crucis, in the Gran Claustro of the Church of San Cristoforo alla Certosa; Il Genio dell'arte, bronze sculpture on the facade of the Conservatorio Girolamo Frescobaldi (1930); the Fontana Narciso, in gilded bronze, at the Chamber of Commerce of Ferrara (1964); the neo-fourteenth-century Busto di Madonna, in terracotta, now owned by BPER (1946).
 The clay group of Ecce Homo (Ferrara, private collection) is originally resolved from the iconographic point of view, as well as Salvamento, terracotta of 1953, currently at the Cavallini-Sgarbi Foundation of Ro Ferrarese.

 In 1954 Ulderico Fabbri sculpted in white marble the statue lying on the funeral monument of Archbishop Ruggero Bovelli, placed in 1955 in the Cathedral of Ferrara: a work on commission, in which the artist recovers all the academic tradition of Italian sculpture.
 A few years later he completed the realization of the altar of the Sacred Heart in the Cathedral of Milan, designed but left unfinished by Edoardo Rubino.
 The terracottas of his last years, which represent suffering figures, with half-closed eyes in the slit of the eyelids, oscillate between a recovered primitivism and the disintegration of the form on the example of Medardo Rosso.